 A gorgeous curry, full of flavour and medium heat.
 Bhuna is a style of curry from Northern India where it is cooked to the point of the sauce clinging to the meat, although I tend to leave quite a bit of sauce.
-We think this tastes best with lamb but add vegetables too - potatoes work really well and add spinach towards the end for a bit of green.
+We think this tastes best with lamb but add vegetables too - potatoes work really well (raw tatties need around an hour to cook in curry) and add spinach towards the end for a bit of green.

-We also have a separate recipe for Chicken Bhuna.
+We also have a separate recipes for Chicken Bhuna and Bhuna Butter Chicken

 About 8 teaspoons Bhuna Spice Pot

 4cm piece of ginger, grated or finely chopped